 Scenic route – 145km

-The things to do on the road to Doi Angkhang:
+Things to do on the way to Doi Ang Khang:

 Tea Farm (101 Tea)

-The Chiang Rai Province is known for its tea plantations.
-Its beautiful green order and the paths that go between them.
-The route from Mae Salong to Doi Angkhang is blessed with tea farms in abundance.
+The Chiang Rai province is best known for its tea plantations, and along the route from Mae Salong to Doi Angkhang, it is blessed with tea farms in abundance.

 N 20.160276, E 99.661631